hmai2139/comp90082-2022-sm1-resources/checklists/Sprint-1.md

 - [✓] Sprint 1 documents were exported from Confluence and added to the repository (and are updated)
 - [✓] README file is updated and explain the team's repository
 - [✓] A baseline tag was generated for this Sprint (On Canvas, visit Assignment -> "Sprint 1: Confluence Space, project background and elicitation documents" page: you can find requirements for the baseline tag)

-## Additional Information

-*do you have any other additional information you'd like to share with us?
-Please add it here.*